Patricia Redlich: Psychology and trade union work (1970s–1980s)

-Journalist and broadcaster (1980s-2011)
+Journalist and broadcaster (1980s–2011)

 Redlich began her career in journalism and broadcasting through her involvement in the Workers' Party, and specifically her relationship with Workers' Party member Eoghan Harris.
-In 1979 Redlich became a presenter for the RTÉ Television series Positively Healthy and in 1982 became a researcher for the RTE series Talking Heads, both of which discussed mental health and both of which were produced by Harris.
+In 1979, Redlich became a presenter for the RTÉ Television series Positively Healthy and in 1982 became a researcher for the RTE series Talking Heads, both of which discussed mental health and both of which were produced by Harris.

-In the early 1980s Redlich made contributions to the women's magazine Women's View and Image magazine, whose editor was Anne Harris, wife of Eoghan Harris.
-In 1985 Redlich followed Eoghan Harris into occasional employment at the Sunday Independent, and subsequently gave up her work at the Eastern Health Board.
+In the early 1980s, Redlich made contributions to the women's magazine Women's View and Image magazine, whose editor was Anne Harris, wife of Eoghan Harris.
+In 1985, Redlich followed Eoghan Harris into occasional employment at the Sunday Independent, and subsequently gave up her work at the Eastern Health Board.
 Instead, she created a highly profitable premium-rate phone line which offered pre-recorded advice on personal problems.

-By the mid-1980s Redlich had a crisis of ideological faith; She began to move rapidly away from Marxism and socialism.
-Speaking in 2011, Redlich suggested her the root of the change in ideology came out of her view that Marxism failed to demand individual responsibility.
-She also claimed that the excessive even-handedness founded in Marxism inevitably leads to hand-wringing.
+By the mid-1980s, Redlich had a crisis of ideological faith; She began to move rapidly away from Marxism and socialism.
+In a 2011 interview, Redlich suggested that her ideological shift stemmed from her belief that Marxism lacked an emphasis on individual responsibility.
+She also claimed that the excessive even-handedness found in Marxism inevitably leads to hand-wringing.
 Redlich's abandonment of Marxism foreshadowed many in the Workers' Party who also turned away from the ideology following the collapse of the Soviet Union.

-In 1988 Redlich became a presenter of the BBC television health series An Apple a Day... as well as a staff member of The Irish Press, where she began writing a popular advice column.
-The success of the column would see her become a full-time staff member of the Sunday Independent in 1989 where she began an agony aunt column as well as frequently writing opinion pieces.
+In 1988, Redlich became a presenter of the BBC television health series An Apple a Day... as well as a staff member of The Irish Press, where she began writing a popular advice column.
+The success of the column would see her become a full-time staff member of the Sunday Independent in 1989, where she began an agony aunt column as well as frequently writing opinion pieces.

-In 1996 Redlich was appointed to RTÉ Board by Taoiseach John Bruton, a move which has been suggested to demonstrate the increasing closeness of former Workers' Party members such as Redlich and Harris to Fine Gael at the time.
-Harris and Redlich would go on to provide media training to members of Fine Gael over the course of the decade.
+In 1996, Redlich was appointed to the RTÉ Board by Taoiseach John Bruton, a move which has been suggested to demonstrate the increasing closeness of former Workers' Party members such as Redlich and Harris to Fine Gael at the time.
+Harris and Redlich would go on to provide media training to members of Fine Gael over the decade.

-In addition to her newspaper columns, Redlich would become a frequent guest on RTÉ Radio from the mid-1990s until her death in 2011.
+In addition to her newspaper columns, Redlich would become a frequent guest on RTÉ Radio from the mid-1990s until she died in 2011.

 Personal life

 Redlich was married three times; first to Dieter Redlich in the 1960s, secondly to Brian Brennan in 1986, and thirdly to Val Rossiter in 1999.
 She had one son from the time of her first marriage.

 Redlich died of cancer in her own home in 2011.
-She had planned her own funeral, which took place at the Island Crematorium at Ringaskiddy, County Cork, on 2 September 2011.
+She had planned her funeral, which took place at the Island Crematorium at Ringaskiddy, County Cork, on 2 September 2011.